Skip to main content

 });

-// Execute tool call
+// Execute the tool call

 const toolUse = response.content.find(c => c.type === 'tool_use');